The Management and Disability Chair

 La Société Générale: Commited for over 10 years

 The Disability Initiative was created in 2007, and in 2016 the 4th “Agreement on Disability” was signed.
-Today, the team in France work to:
+Today, the team in France is working daily to:

 - Integrate and support employees with disabilities on a daily basis